snimu/blog/contents/the-perfect-vlm/article.md

 ![OBEY](images/OBEY.png)

-> I don't know where this image originates from, so I unfortunately can't give a source.
+> If you look closely at the image, you will see a bunch of people walking around, but if you squint or look from far away&mdash;in other words, if you reduce the resolution of the image&mdash;the peoples' clothes spell out "OBEY".
+I don't know where this image originates from, so I unfortunately can't give a source.

 Seeing this image in its original resolution *and* a highly downsampled version will allow a model to see both aspects of it at once.